Conifer: Description

-All living conifers (except the gnetophytes) are woody plants, and most are trees with narrow leaves, often needle-like.
-There are separate male and female reproductive structures, the cones.
-Pollination is always by wind; the seeds are mostly winged.
+All extant conifers are woody plants; most are trees that bear narrow leaves, often acicular (needle-shaped).
+An individual conifer produces separate male and female reproductive structures – two distinct types of cone.
+Pollination is always by wind; the seeds are mostly winged samaras.
 The trees have a regular branching pattern.
 Many conifers have distinctly scented resin.

 The world's tallest and oldest living trees are conifers.
 The tallest is a coast redwood (Sequoia sempervirens), with a height of 116.07 m.
 Among the smallest conifers is the pygmy pine (Lepidothamnus laxifolius) of New Zealand, which is seldom taller than 30 cm when mature.
 The oldest non-clonal living tree is a Great Basin bristlecone pine (Pinus longaeva), 4,700 years old.

-Boreal conifers have multiple adaptations to survive winters, including the tree's conical shape to shed snow, strong tracheid vessels to tolerate ice pressure, and a waxy covering on the needle leaves to minimise water loss.
+Boreal conifers have multiple adaptations to survive winters, including the tree's conical shape to shed snow, strong tracheid vessels to tolerate ice pressure, and a waxy covering on the needle leaves to minimize water loss.

 Tallest: Sequoia sempervirens can reach a height of 116.07 m.

 Oldest: Pinus longaeva can reach an age of 4,700 years.

 The narrow conical shape of boreal conifers, and their downward-drooping limbs, help them shed snow.

 Foliage

-Most conifers are evergreens.
+Most conifers are evergreens, retaining functional foliage throughout the year.
 In many species such as pines, firs, and cedars, the leaves are long, thin and needle-like.
 Others like cypresses have flat, triangular scale-like leaves.
-In the majority of conifers, the leaves are arranged spirally, the exceptions being most of Cupressaceae and one genus in Podocarpaceae, where they are arranged in decussate opposite pairs or whorls of 3 or 4.
-In many species with spirally arranged leaves, such as Abies grandis, the leaf bases are twisted to present the leaves in a very flat plane for maximum light capture.
-Leaf size varies from 2 mm in many scale-leaved species, up to 400 mm long in the needles of some pines (e.g. Apache pine, Pinus engelmannii).
+In the majority of conifers, the leaves are arranged spirally, the exceptions being most of Cupressaceae and one genus in Podocarpaceae, where they are arranged in decussate (crossing) opposite pairs or whorls of 3 or 4.
+In many species with spirally arranged leaves, such as Abies grandis, the leaf bases are twisted to present the leaves in a flat plane for maximum light absorption.
+Leaf size varies from 2 mm in many scale-leaved species, up to 600 mm long in the needles of some pines (e.g. longleaf pine, ponderosa pine).
 The stomata are in lines or patches on the leaves and can be closed when it is very dry or cold.
-The leaves are often dark green in colour, which may help absorb a maximum of energy from weak sunshine at high latitudes or under forest canopy shade.
-Conifers from lower latitudes with high sunlight levels (e.g. Turkish pine Pinus brutia) often have yellower-green leaves, while others (e.g. blue spruce, Picea pungens) may develop blue or silvery leaves to reflect ultraviolet light.
+The leaves are often dark green in color, which may help absorb a maximum of energy from weak sunshine at high latitudes or under forest canopy shade.
+Conifers from lower latitudes with high sunlight levels (e.g. Turkish pine Pinus brutia) often have yellower-green leaves, while others (e.g. blue spruce, Picea pungens) may develop blue or silvery leaves reflect ultraviolet light.
 In the great majority of genera the leaves remain on the plant for several (2–40) years before falling, but five genera (Larix, Pseudolarix, Glyptostrobus, Metasequoia and Taxodium) are deciduous, shedding their leaves in autumn.
 The seedlings of some conifers, including pines, have a distinct juvenile foliage period where the leaves are different from the typical adult leaves.